Animal & Veterinary

 For a prescription animal drug, FDA also monitors how the drug is marketed to make sure the advertisements are truthful and not misleading.

 As part of FDA’s continued monitoring of safety and effectiveness, a drug company that makes and sells an approved animal drug is required to report to FDA all adverse drug events that occur after the drug is on the market.
-An adverse drug event, also called an adverse drug experience or ADE, is an undesired side effect associated with the drug, or a lack of effect (the drug does not do what it is supposed to do).
+An adverse drug event, also called an adverse drug experience or ADE, is an undesired side effect associated with the drug or the drug does not do what it is expected to do (it has a lack of effect).
 The required reporting of adverse drug events allows FDA to more easily identify and correct problems with approved animal drugs.

 For more information about reporting adverse drug events, please visit the following website: